-CBA map category name and criterion Description of piodiversity features used to define the CBA map category Ecological Support Area s (Continue) Buffers on large rivers (1000m) Buffer areas around all larger rivers where the site is not a CBA.
-ESA1 if natural FEPA catchments A catchments Areas of FEPA catchments (Category 1 & 2) not included as CBA.
+CBA map Description of biodiversity features used to define the CBA map category CBA map category name & criterion level codes Buffers on large rivers (1000m Buffer areas around all larger rivers where the site is not a CBA.
+FEPA catchments FEPA catchments Areas of FEPA catchments (Category 1 & 2) not included as CBA.
 Strategic Water Source Areas Remaining areas not included as CBA.
-ESA2 if not natural Other Natural Areas All remaining natural areas not included in the above CBA or ESA categories.
-ONA No Natural Remaining These are areas that have been irreversibly modified and do not contribute significantly to maintaining biodiversity pattern or ecological processes and include urban and rural settlements; cultivated lands; and mining areas.
-Conservation area categor ries Category Description of conservation area category Codes Conservation Areas (Non-gazetted private reserves) (Non-gazetted private rather were used to inform CBA identification.
-The guideline for the underlying CBA category should be Conservation Areas (Biosphere Reserve) The entire municipality is in the Kruger 2 Canyons Biosphere Reserve.
-These areas are not treated as a specific category on the CBA map but rather were used to inform CBA identification.
+Other Natural Areas All remaining natural areas not included in the above CBA or ESA categories.
+No Natural Remaining These are areas that have been irreversibly modified and do not contribute significantly to maintaining biodiversity pattern or ecological processes and include urban and rural settlements; cultivated lands; and mining areas.
+NNR Conservation Area C ategories Category Description of Conservation Area category Codes Conservation Areas (Non-gazetted private reserves) (Non-gazetted inform CBA identification.
 The guideline for the underlying CBA category should be applied.
-CA (Outline)
+Conservation Areas (Biosphere Reserve) Conservation Areas Almost the entire municipality is in the Kruger 2 Canyons Biosphere Reserve.
+These areas are not treated as a specific